IQSS/dataverse/doc/sphinx-guides/source/installation/r-rapache-tworavens.rst

 (Note: If you can get rApache to work with SELinux, we encourage you to make a pull request!
 Please see the :doc:`/developers/selinux` section of the Developer Guide to get started.)

-If you choose to run to serve TwoRavens and run rApache under :fixedwidthplain:`https`, a "real", signed certificate (as opposed to self-signed) is recommended.
+If you choose to to serve TwoRavens and run rApache under :fixedwidthplain:`https`, a "real", signed certificate (as opposed to self-signed) is recommended.

 Directory listing needs to be disabled on the web documents folder served by Apache: